jeremiahsnapp/dev-lxc-platform/README.md

 6. Delete the `Berksfile.lock` file if it exists so new versions of required cookbooks will be used.

-7. Run `kitchen converge` from the root directory of the dev-lxc-platform cookbook to build the new Ubuntu 15.10 host VM.
+7. Run `kitchen converge` from the root directory of the dev-lxc-platform cookbook to build the new Ubuntu host VM.

-8. Login to the new VM and start using the new dev-lxc 2.0 tool.
+8. Login to the new VM and start using the dev-lxc 2.x tool.

 ## Description